 Add line breaks and non-breaking spaces to your Translations

-No matter if you're translating your Live projects in Tx editor or directly on your website using Transifex live, you can add line breaks and non-breaking spaces to your Translations using HTML elements:
+No matter if you're translating your Live projects in the Transifex Editor or directly on your website using the Transifex Live Sidebar, you can add line breaks and non-breaking spaces to your Translations using HTML elements:

 Use <br> to force line breaks in your translation's text.

-If you're using the Transifex live viewer or Tx editor to translate your content, you just need to add the <br> element wherever you need a line break.
+If you're using the Transifex Live Sidebar or Transifex Editor to translate your content, you just need to add the <br> element wherever you need a line break.
 Let's say you have the following translation string, and you want to split it into multiple lines on your website:

 Just add the <br> elements as you need them in the translation string: